-This ESMP consists of the following sections:
+This ESMF consists of the following sections:

 - Section 1: Project Description.
 This section summarizes the scope of activities to be carried out under each project component. - Section 2: Project Environmental Baseline.
 This section describes the existing environmental conditions of the project area. - Section 3: Screening of Environmental and Social Impacts and Risks: This section describes the potential environmental and social impacts and risks associated with the Project activities and the environmental and social safeguards instruments applicable for each component. - Section 4: Environmental, Social, Health, and Safety Mitigation Measures.
-This section presents environmental and social mitigation measures for project activities with small works, and stepby-step methodology for carrying out specific ESMPs once the site-specific location of works will be defined. - Section 5: Project Institutional Framework.
+This section presents environmental and social mitigation measures for project activities with minor, moderate or major works. - Section 5: Project Institutional Framework.
 This section describes the Project institutional arrangements for managing the environmental and social safeguards instruments, and capacity building measures to strengthen the environmental and social management capacity of the NRPB. - Section 6: Stakeholder Consultations Framework.
 This section provides guidance for carrying out consultations during the preparation of ESMPs for various works in the Project.